tailcallhq/tailcallhq.github.io/docs/auth/basic-auth.md

   --data '{"query":"query {\n\tuser(id: 1) { name }\n}"}'
 ```

-or you can use the GraphQL Playground and add the header in the HTTP Headers section:
+or you can use the GraphQL Playground and add the header in the Headers section:

 ```json
 {